rdammkoehler/DockerKata/33_create_container.md

 ## Overview

-In this exercise will will create a conainer with a name, but we will not start that container.
+In this exercise, will will create a container with a name, but we will not start that container.
 We will show it in the list of containers.
 Then we will remove it.

 ## Kata Steps